yschimpf/bioflax/docs/README.md

 ### Code

 The code is in the [model.py](/bioflax/model.py) file.
 The functionality is implemented via a custom Flax linen module RandomDenseLinearKP.
 More specifically, a [custom_vjp](https://flax.readthedocs.io/en/latest/api_reference/flax.linen/_autosummary/flax.linen.custom_vjp.html) function is defined that uses a standard Dense layer on the forward path but passes the error through the layer by multiplying with $B$ instead of $W$ on the backward path.
-Moreover, the backward pass does not return a zero gradient for $B$ anymore, as it does in RandomDenseLinearKP but sets the gradient of $B$ to that of $W$ (transposed).
+Moreover, the backward pass does not return a zero gradient for $B$ anymore, as it does in RandomDenseLinearFA, but sets the gradient of $B$ to that of $W$ (transposed).
 Using a respective weight decay in the optimizer will yield the KP updates of $B$.

 ## Direct Feedback Alignment [5]